Frequently Asked Questions (FAQs)

 6. How can I make sure that the photograph that I wish to submit is acceptable?

-There will be a sample photograph on the screen that you can check against with.
+There will be a sample photograph on the same page which you are supposed to upload your photograph.

-7. Can I change photo if I don’t like it after submitting the application on-line?
+7. Can I change the photograph if I don’t like it after submitting the application on-line?

-iC Online has been designed to allow user to preview before submitting their application.
-This is to give the registrant ample opportunities to change the photo image if they choose to do so.
-However, once the submit button is clicked on your web application page, you will not be able to make further changes to the photograph submitted.
+The e-service is designed to allow applicants to preview the uploaded photograph before submitting their application.
+This is to give the applicant ample opportunities to change the uploaded image if they choose to do so.
+However, once the application is submitted, you will not be able to make further changes to the photograph that was uploaded.